How Restaurants Got So Loud

 Let me describe what I hear as I sit in a coffee shop writing this article.
 It’s late morning on a Saturday, between the breakfast and lunch rushes.
 People talk in hushed voices at tables.
 The staff make pithy jokes amongst themselves, enjoying the downtime.
 Fingers clack on keyboards, and glasses clink against wood and stone countertops.
 Occasionally, the espresso machines grind and roar.
 The coffee shop is quiet, probably as quiet as it can be while still being occupied.
 Even at its slowest and most hushed, the average background noise level hovered around 73 decibels (as measured with my calibrated meter).

 That’s not dangerous—noise levels become harmful to human hearing above 85 decibels—but it is certainly not quiet.
 Other sounds that reach 70 decibels include freeway noise, an alarm clock, and a sewing machine.
 But it’s still quiet for a restaurant.
-Others I visited in Baltimore and New York City while researching this story were even louder: 80 decibels in a dimly lit wine bar at dinnertime; 86 dB at a high-end food court during brunch; 90 dB at a brewpub in a rehabbed fire station during Friday happy hour.
+Others I visited in Baltimore and New York City while researching this story were even louder: 80 decibels in a dimly lit wine bar at dinnertime; 86 decibels at a high-end food court during brunch; 90 decibels at a brewpub in a rehabbed fire station during Friday happy hour.

 Restaurants are so loud because architects don’t design them to be quiet.
-Much of this shift in design boils down to changing conceptions of what makes a space seem upscale or luxurious as well as evolving trends in food service.
-Right now, high-end surfaces connote luxury, such as the slate and wood of restaurants like The Osprey in Brooklyn or Atomix in Manhattan.
+Much of this shift in design boils down to changing conceptions of what makes a space seem upscale or luxurious, as well as evolving trends in food service.
+Right now, high-end surfaces connote luxury, such as the slate and wood of restaurants including The Osprey in Brooklyn or Atomix in Manhattan.

-It’s not limited to New York.
+This trend is not limited to New York.
 According to Architectural Digest, mid-century modern and minimalism are both here to stay.
-That means sparse, modern décor; high, exposed ceilings; and almost no soft goods, like curtains, upholstery, or carpets.
-These trends are a feast for the eyes, but a nightmare for the ears.
-No soft goods and tall ceilings mean there’s nothing around to absorb sound energy, and a room full of hard surfaces serves as a big sonic mirror, reflecting sound around the room.
+That means sparse, modern decor; high, exposed ceilings; and almost no soft goods, such as curtains, upholstery, or carpets.
+These design features are a feast for the eyes, but a nightmare for the ears.
+No soft goods and tall ceilings mean nothing is absorbing sound energy, and a room full of hard surfaces serves as a big sonic mirror, reflecting sound around the room.

 The result is a loud space that renders speech unintelligible.
 Now that it’s so commonplace, the din of a loud restaurant is unavoidable.
 That’s bad for your health—and worse for the staff who works there.
-But it also degrades the things eating out are meant to culture: a shared social experience that rejuvenates, rather than harms, its participants.
+But it also degrades the thing that eating out is meant to culture: a shared social experience that rejuvenates, rather than harms, its participants.

-Luxury didn’t always mean loud, and there are lessons to be learned from the glamorous restaurants of the past, including actual mid-century modern eateries.
-From the 1940s through the early 1990s, fine-dining establishments expressed luxury via generous seating, plush interiors, and ornate decor.
-But more importantly, acoustic treatments themselves were a big part of that luxury.
+Luxury didn’t always mean loud, and there are lessons to be learned from the glamorous restaurants of the past, including actual mid-century-modern eateries.
+From the 1940s through the early 1990s, fine-dining establishments expressed luxury through generous seating, plush interiors, and ornate decor.
+But more important, acoustic treatments themselves were a big part of that luxury.

 Surfaces that today’s consumers now consider old-fashioned were still relatively new and exciting in the interwar and postwar periods.
 Just as stainless-steel tabletops, slate-tile floors, and exposed ductwork seem au courant today, so did wall paneling and drop ceilings with acoustic tiles in the 1950s and ’60s.